st-ts/ODSC-Hackathon-Repository/README.md

 2. [Downloading the Model](https://github.com/chrisalexiuk-nvidia/ODSC-Hackathon-Repository/blob/main/step-2-download-model.ipynb)
   - This notebook will download the model and convert it to a NeMo FW compatible format
 3. [Training a LoRA Adapter](https://github.com/chrisalexiuk-nvidia/ODSC-Hackathon-Repository/blob/main/step-3-training.ipynb)
-  - This notebook will walkthrough how to fine-tune the model using PEFT LoRA, and then how to generate submission responses
+  - This notebook will go through how to fine-tune the model using PEFT LoRA, and then how to generate submission responses

 ## Deliverables

-You must submit (according to [this form](#NEED_FORM)) in a *SINGLE* Google Drive:
+You must submit (according to [this form](https://docs.google.com/forms/d/e/1FAIpQLSf3zeyPKXqs6Bhe_wmPRA-fzKncm_aNlliZAOMIsW7NUYr6kg/viewform)) in a *SINGLE* Google Drive:

 1. Your predicted tag submission `.JSONL` file.
 2. Your LoRA Adapters
 3. Your notebooks (with outputs)
-4. A 3min.
-Loom video explaining your process (code walkthrough not required).
+4. A 3min. video explaining your process (code walkthrough not required).

 ## Conclusion